gicheonkang/gicheonkang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a 1st year Ph.D student in Artificial Intelligence (AI) program at <a href="http://en.snu.ac.kr">Seoul National University</a>, advised by <a href="https://bi.snu.ac.kr/~btzhang/">Prof. Byoung-Tak Zhang</a>.
 My research interests mainly span in the area of machine learning, natural language processing, and computer vision.
-My long-term goal of research is to build AI agents that can (1) perceive their everyday surroundings, (2) communicate with human via natural language, and (3) make reliable decisions using language, vision, and other information (<i>e.g.,</i> sound, motion).
+Specifically, I've studied <i>grounded language learning</i> which aims to connect language to perception (<i>e.g.,</i> vision, sound) and action.
+My long-term goal of research is to build AI agents that can (1) perceive their everyday surroundings, (2) communicate with human via natural language, and (3) make reliable decisions using language, vision, and other information .

 Prior to joining Ph.D program, I did my master study in Cognitive Science at <a href="http://en.snu.ac.kr">Seoul National University</a>.
 I earned my Bachelor's degree in Computer Science from <a href="http://www.ajou.ac.kr/en/">Ajou University</a>.